end-of-game/cloudunit/documentation/DEV-GUIDE-LINUX.md

 ![dev architecture](img/plateforme-dev.png)

-* You have to configure a local dns (see further) to send any requests from your host to VM (IP fixed at 192.168.50.4)
-* You use your favorite idea (intellij, Eclipse) to develop the maven project cloudunit
+- A VagrantBox houses Docker and supporting services, such as MongoDB and RabbitMQ.
-* The backend is a spring application exposing a REST API
+- The backend is a collection of Spring Boot microservices exposing REST APIs
-* The frontend is an AngularJS 1.4 consuming the backend API from Spring Java
+- The frontend is an AngularJS 1.4 consuming the backend API
-* You run the project with an embedded tomcat via maven tasks (tomcat:run).
-No need to install Tomcat locally.
-* Mysql is included into vagrantbox so no need to install it locally.
+- A CLI also consumes the backend API

 ## Projects